intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

 Beside `OMP_NUM_THREADS`, a couple of GNU `OpenMP` specific environment variables are commonly used to improve performance.

 - GOMP_CPU_AFFINITY: Binds threads to specific CPUs.
-The variable should contain a space-separated or comma-separated list of CPUs or Hyphen-separated CPU numbers specifying a range of CPUs.
+The variable should contain a space-separated or comma-separated list of CPUs or hyphen-separated CPU numbers specifying a range of CPUs.
 - OMP_PROC_BIND: Specifies whether threads may be moved between processors.
 Setting it to `CLOSE` keeps OpenMP threads close to the primary thread in contiguous place partitions.
 - OMP_SCHEDULE: Determine how OpenMP threads are scheduled.